How to Use Instant Black Beans

 The Verdict

-If you’re interested in adding Thrive Life’s instant beans to your pantry, I definitely recommend them!
 Beans make great meal stretchers, without sacrificing nutrients or protein.
-ThriveLife also carries Instant Red Beans, and Instant Refried Beans (say what?!) if you prefer those over black.
-All three options are very affordable at less than $12.00 per Family Size can (#10 can).
+There are also Instant Refried Beans (say what?!) if you prefer those over black.

 For food storage and for everyday cooking, instant beans will make your meal prep, and therefore, your life, much simpler!
 After all, when you’ve gotta have a bean meal, you want it right now!